-Bachelor of Arts students learn to become problem solvers and innovative thinkers who approach issues with an open mind, think critically, and are ready to turn words into action.
+Bachelor of Arts students learn to become problem solvers and innovative thinkers who approach issues with an open mind and think critically.

 Graduates with a degree in Arts are well equipped to move on to graduate and professional schools, such as law, medicine, education, and dentistry, or to enter into the competitive job market.